testjavascript/nodejs-integration-tests-best-practices/README.md

 ## **Section 7: Development Workflow**

-Soon in 2-3 days

 <br/>

 ### ⚪️ 1.
-Always start with integration/component tests
+Always START with integration/component tests

-:white_check_mark: **Do:** On why these tests should be 1st in the workflow.
+:white_check_mark: **Do:** Regardless of the exact timing

-Natural step when having req, double-verification loop, right focus - Not the entire world, then consider writing others (see next) This bullet will get written in 2 days ⏱
+Natural step when having req, double-verification loop, right focus - Not the entire world, then consider writing others (see next) This bullet will get written in 2 days ⏱, why care about internal details when the visible layer is not set

 <br/><br/>